joergmschulz/docker-dovecot/README.md

 smtp mailout possible when https://serverfault.com/questions/630291/sieve-redirect-to-foreign-email-gets-relay-access-denied submission_host is set correctly
 ### sieve
 individual sieve configurations are possible.
 Global defaults are stored in etc/dovecot/sieve.d/

+### version of dovecot
+see the sample .env file.
+Version 16 is the most current, but your mileage may vary as some small glitches may have turned up.
+See the dovecot  mailing list or revert to .15.

 ### testing dovecot
 see https://wiki.dovecot.org/TestInstallation